erhauser/bioschemas-ghpages-markup-tutorial/README.md

 ![Settings](./images/settings.png)

-You will need to enable "Pages" on your forked repository, and select under Source `Deploy from a branch`.
-Use the `main` branch and the folder `/docs`. `Save` your changes.
+1. You will need to enable "Pages" on your forked repository.
+2. Select under Source `Deploy from a branch`.
+3. Use the `main` branch and the folder `/docs`.
+4. `Save` your changes.

 ![GitHub Pages](./images/pages.png)